developer-zebra/developer-zebra-site/src/emdk-for-android/7-0/guide/about/index.md

 ### End of Support

-**EMDK 6.10 no longer supports target devices running Android 5.x Lollipop** or older; support for Lollipop devices ended with EMDK 6.9.
+**EMDK 7.0 no longer supports target devices running Android 5.x Lollipop** or older; support for Lollipop devices ended with EMDK 6.9.
 In general, EMDK updates for specific devices are distributed with the latest BSP or [LifeGuard patch](https://www.zebra.com/us/en/support-downloads/lifeguard-security.html).

 ### Other Notes

 * EMDK code samples no longer include `ProfileDataCaptureSample1` and `SecureNFCSample1`.

-* EMDK-X 6.10 is the last version able to target devices running Android 6.x Marshmallow.
+* EMDK-A 7.0 is the last version able to target devices running Android 6.x Marshmallow.

 -----